2 years part-time

 For each unit, students are required to participate actively in 5 x 6-hour intensive learning experiences with additional online learning opportunities and two assessment tasks.

-- Bachelor degree or higher in the field of Education that is a recognised initial teacher qualification for the purpose of registration as a primary or secondary teacher in Australia
+- completion of a bachelor degree or higher in the field of education that is a recognised initial teacher qualification for the purpose of registration as a primary or secondary teacher in Australia

 Recognition of prior learning